torchbox/k8s-ts-ingress/README.md

 `crypt_des.c` is copyright (c) 1989, 1993 The Regents of the University of California, based on code written by Tom Truscott.

+`strmatch.c` is copyright (c) 1989, 1993, 1994 The Regents of the University
+of California, based on code written by Guido van Rossum.

 `crypt_md5.c` was written by Poul-Henning Kamp, and is released under the "beer-ware" license.